 \subsection{Training for variable rate transmission}

-Taking inspiration from the literature on Level of Details for 3DGS~\cite{di2025gode}, we can introduce a variable-rate approach by defining anchor points at $L$ fixed rate-distorsion levels.
+Taking inspiration from the literature on \nhat{classical scalable video coding~\cite{li2001mpeg4, schwarz2007svc}} and Level of Details for 3DGS~\cite{di2025gode}, we can introduce a variable-rate approach by defining anchor points at $L$ fixed rate-distortion levels.
 Starting from a pre-trained model, a hierarchy of gradient-based masks can be generated to progressively select subsets of Gaussians.
-Formally, the hierarchy is defined as

-where $\mathcal{G}_l$ groups Gaussians from the lowest rate anchor to $l-1$, and $\mathcal{C}_l$ represents the Gaussians to be introduced to move from anchor $l-1$ to $l$, representing our \emph{context}.
-The Gaussians hierarchy is established by defining a rate delta $\Delta \mathcal{R}$ that translates to a fraction of Gaussians to be added/removed to move from anchor $l-1$ to $l$, and their ranking is defined based on the gradient calculated on the training set. \\ After building the hierarchy, we can perform quantization-aware fine-tuning using stochastic mask sampling: this means that, with uniform probability, we choose to optimize either of the $L$ anchor points.\\ After fine-tuning, we can easily interpolate between various anchors $l-1$ to $l$ re-estimating the gradient on the subset $\mathcal{C}_l$: leveraging the principle of locality, we know that the denser the anchors for the same bitrate regime, the more accurate the gradient-based ranking.
-Therefore, given $\mathcal{R}(\mathcal{G}_l)$ the rate for $\mathcal{G}_l$, the number of Gaussians for a specific bitrate $\mathcal{R}^{\text{target}}$, for which $l=\argmax\{\mathcal{R}(\mathcal{G}_l)\leq \mathcal{R}^{\text{target}}\}$, will be
+Formally, the hierarchy is defined as \nhat{$\mathcal{G}_l = \bigcup_{i=1}^{l} \mathcal{C}_i$, with $\mathcal{G}_l$ grouping Gaussians from the lowest rate anchor to $l$, and $\mathcal{C}_l$ representing our \emph{context} comprising Gaussians to be introduced to move from anchor $l-1$ to $l$}.
+The Gaussians hierarchy is established by defining a rate delta $\Delta \mathcal{R}$ that translates to a fraction of Gaussians to be added/removed to move from anchor $l-1$ to $l$, and their ranking is defined based on the gradient calculated on the training set. \\ After building the hierarchy, we can perform quantization-aware fine-tuning using stochastic mask sampling: this means that, with uniform probability, we choose to optimize either of the $L$ anchor points. \\ Once fine-tuned, we can easily interpolate \nhat{between any anchor pairs $l$ and $l + 1$ by re-estimating the gradient on the subset $\mathcal{C}_{l + 1}$}: leveraging the principle of locality, we know that the denser the anchors for the same bitrate regime, the more accurate the gradient-based ranking.
+Therefore, given $\mathcal{R}(\mathcal{G}_l)$ the rate for $\mathcal{G}_l$, the number of Gaussians for a specific bitrate $\mathcal{R}_{\text{target}}$, for which $l=\argmax\{\mathcal{R}(\mathcal{G}_l)\leq \mathcal{R}_{\text{target}}\}$, will be